restray/42cmd/doc.md

 ftcli projects [-cursus=current_cursus]
-ftcli projects available # Get available projects ftcli projects list # List all the projects for the current cursus ftcli projects previous # List all the projects for the current cursus
+ftcli projects available # Get available projects ftcli projects list # List all the projects for the current cursus
 ```

 #### Project